SPAMLab/SPAMLab.github.io/grants.md

 ---
 layout: page
 title: Grants
-subtitle: Where the money comes from
+subtitle: Putting taxpayers' money to good use
 ---

 **Application of high-resolution digital elevation models in geology and geomorphology.**